OriCat101/mangadex-downloader-web/README.md

 ## License

-This project is licensed under the MIT License - see the original [mangadx-downloader](https://github.com/mansuf/mangadx-downloader) project for more details.
+This project is licensed under the MIT License - see the original [mangadex-downloader](https://github.com/mansuf/mangadex-downloader) project for more details.

 ## Disclaimer

-This web UI is not affiliated with MangaDx or the original mangadx-downloader project.
+This web UI is not affiliated with MangaDx or the original mangadex-downloader project.
 It's an independent frontend interface for the command-line tool.

 ## Acknowledgments

-- [mansuf](https://github.com/mansuf) for the excellent [mangadx-downloader](https://github.com/mansuf/mangadx-downloader) tool
+- [mansuf](https://github.com/mansuf) for the excellent [mangadex-downloader](https://github.com/mansuf/mangadex-downloader) tool
 - Bootstrap team for the UI framework
 - Flask team for the web framework